Notice

 • Create EDC contract definitions

 With the notification asset it is possible to enable EDC contract negotiation and EDC data transfer based on access policies defined.
-Only if the sender is able to find the asset in the catalog offer and perform a successful contract negotiation there will be the possibility to push a notification to the specified http endpoint on the receiver side.
+Only if the sender is able to find the asset in the catalog offer and perform a successful contract negotiation there will be the possibility to send a notification to the specified http endpoint on the receiver side.

 Send quality notification

-This sequence diagram describes the process of sending a quality notification between traceability applications.
+This sequence diagram describes the process of sending a quality notification between traceability applications:

 business context quality investigation send